Person meditating symbolizing stress relief and balance showing one of the strategies in stress management.

 Stress- A Double-Edged Sword

-First things first—stress isn’t inherently bad.
+First things first, stress isn’t inherently bad.
 It can be a positive force in small doses.
 Imagine it as the pressure that shapes a diamond.
 It gives us energy, focus, and the motivation to overcome obstacles.
-It’s what gets us out of bed in the morning and pushes us to achieve our goals.
-However, just like too much pressure can crush a diamond, excessive of it can break us down—physically, emotionally, and mentally.
+It gets us out of bed in the morning and pushes us to achieve our goals.
+However, like too much pressure can crush a diamond, excessive pressure can break us physically, emotionally, and mentally.

 Chronic stress is linked to various health issues, from a weakened immune system to an increased risk of heart disease.
 When stress lingers too long without relief, it can slowly erode your health, leaving you feeling depleted and overwhelmed.